saschpe/rapport/README.rst

 - (Almost) comprehensive unit and functional testsuite
 - Supports creating work reports for arbitrary timeframes and provides some convenient ones:
   - Current week / month
-  - N last days (configurable)
+  - Recent days
-  - N-th Week / month of year (configurable)
+  - Week / month of of year
+  - Generic

 Written in Python, not VimScript, not Bash, not Ruby, not C, ..., you got it ;-)